-If we do find evidence of fraud, it may result in us being unable to provide a quotation or insurance including a renewal, or pay a claim, and could mean a policy is void.
+If we do find evidence of fraud, it will result in us being unable to provide a quotation or insurance including a renewal, or pay a claim, and could mean a policy is void.

-We carry out statistical and trend analysis, which may involve building a profile of the behaviours of policyholders and other named drivers of insured vehicles.
+We carry out statistical and trend analysis, which includes building a profile of the behaviours of policyholders and other named drivers of insured vehicles.
 This includes sometimes anonymising and combining information about these individuals, and about claims.
 We do this to help us assess our customers’ demands and needs so we can improve our products.

 We use information about you from industry databases alongside information you’ve given us, where it is necessary to help us improve our own computer databases and systems.

 Sometimes we’ll get in touch about competitions, surveys, discounts or relevant products or services we think you’ll be interested in from Endsleigh Insurance Services Limited, or any other company within the A-Plan Group.

 We may also get in touch if you start but don’t complete a quote or get a quote and don’t purchase so we can offer you help.

 We don’t share your information for marketing purposes with anyone outside of the A-Plan group of companies.

 You can withdraw your consent to our marketing by unsubscribing from the emails we send you or by contacting us at [email protected] This can take up to 5 working days.

 As a financial services firm subject to UK laws we have obligations to keep our regulators informed and prevent financial crime.
 For example, we will notify UK authorities if we have a suspicion that a business transaction with us involves the proceeds of crime or involves individuals or activities in breach of international sanctions.

 Where we collect information from you in relation to insurance products and series, you are under a legal duty to give us information.